Frequently Asked Questions (FAQ)

 National Law University Delhi, Sector-14, Dwarka, New Delhi – 110078.

 The PGIP-MA/LLM Degree in Insolvency is the first of its kind, which is open to people from legal as well as non-legal backgrounds.
-Students shall be granted admission who have completed professional courses such as Company Secretary, Chartered Accountancy, Cost Accountancy or Law or Bachelor’s in Technology or Bachelor’s Engineering or a Post-Graduate with Majors in Economics, Finance, Commerce, Management or Insolvency with aggregate 50% marks.
+Students shall be granted admission who have completed professional courses such as Company Secretary, Chartered Accountancy, Cost Accountancy or Law or Bachelor’s in Technology or Bachelor’s Engineering or a Post-Graduate degree with Majors in Economics, Finance, Commerce, Management or Insolvency with aggregate 50% marks.

 - Am I eligible for the PGIP - MA/LLM Degree in Insolvency?